DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-Unit nAai1 is the main unit of the Auclair Formation.
-It consists essentially of metamorphic mineral paragneiss subdivided into several facies composed of the following main mineralogical assemblages: (a) biotite-sillimanite-cordierite; (b) biotite-garnet-staurotide-kyanite-fibrous sillimanite; (c) biotite-garnet-staurotide-kyanite; (d) biotite-andalusite-garnet.
+Unit nAai1 represents the main unit of the Auclair Formation.
+It consists essentially of a paragneiss with the following metamorphic mineral assemblages: (a) biotite-sillimanite-cordierite; (b) biotite-garnet-staurotide-kyanite-fibrous sillimanite; (c) biotite-garnet-staurotide-kyanite; (d) biotite-andalusite-garnet.
 However, these facies are very difficult to map as distinct lithological units (Moukhsil and Doucet, 1999; Moukhsil, 2000).
-Paragneiss is fine to medium grained, dark grey to bluish in fresh exposure and rusty brown in altered surface.
-Its protolith is sedimentary and includes sandstone horizons, clay horizons and feldspathic wacke (Moukhsil and Doucet, 1999).
-The rock is porphyroblastic to interlobate granoblastic (Moukhsil, 2000).
-Porphyroblasts are aluminosilicate nodules composed of cordierite, andalusite, staurotide or sillimanite.
+Paragneiss is fine to medium grained, dark grey to bluish on a fresh surface and rusty brown on an altered surface.
+Its protolith is sedimentary and includes sandstone beds, argillaceous layers and feldspathic wacke (Moukhsil and Doucet, 1999).
+The rock has a porphyroblastic to interlobate granoblastic structure (Moukhsil, 2000).
+Porphyroblasts correspond to aluminosilicate nodules composed of cordierite, andalusite, staurotide or sillimanite.
 These nodules are in positive relief in outcrop and can be a few centimetres in diameter (Franconi, 1983; Moukhsil and Doucet, 1999).
 They highlight strong banding defined by alternating centimetric bands (20-30 cm) rich in aluminosilicates and bands lacking them (Franconi, 1983).

 Some beds are strictly composed of cordierite, while others contain only staurotide.
-Cordierite porphyroblasts are subcircular (Franconi, 1978, 1983), while staurotide ones are light brown and have undefined but angular forms (Eakins et al., 1968).
+Cordierite porphyroblasts are subcircular (Franconi, 1978, 1983), while staurotide porphyroblasts are light brown and have an undefined but angular shape (Eakins et al., 1968).
 Sillimanite is fibrous or in elongated whitish millimetric clusters.
-Fibrous sillimanite and cordierite are observed in places (Moukhsil, 2000).
+Fibrous sillimanite and cordierite are observed in places, especially in the eastern part of the unit (Moukhsil, 2000; Côté-Roberge et al., 2021).
 Andalusite forms quadrangular grey-pink porphyroblasts with edges reaching several centimetres (4-7 cm) (Franconi, 1983; Moukhsil and Doucet, 1999).
 Garnet forms euhedral crystals, locally the size of andalusite (Moukhsil and Doucet, 1999).
-The biotite-andalusite-garnet facies appear to be a marker bed for iron formation (nAai2) (Franconi, 1983; Moukhsil and Doucet, 1999).
-Outcrops of this facies can stretch for several kilometres.
-This facies is composed of 45% quartz, 30% biotite and 10-25% andalusite porphyroblasts.
+The biotite-andalusite-garnet lithofacies appears to be a marker bed for the iron formations (nAai2) (Franconi, 1983; Moukhsil and Doucet, 1999).
+The outcrops of this lithofacies may extend over several kilometres.
+It is composed of 45% quartz, 30% biotite and 10-25% andalusite porphyroblasts.
 Garnet can form up to 10% of the rock.
-In some places, this facies has a very strong schistose flow, marked by the alignment of andalusite (Moukhsil and Doucet, 1999).
+In some places, this lithofacies presents a very strong schistose flow, marked by the alignment of andalusite (Moukhsil and Doucet, 1999).

-In thin section, unit nAai1 is typically composed of 28-34% quartz, 21-25% biotite, 18-22% plagioclase and 1-2% garnet.
+In thin section, unit nAai1 is typically composed of 28-40% quartz, 20-30% biotite, 15-30% plagioclase and 1-3% garnet (Moukhsil, 2000; Côté-Roberge et al., 2021).
 Porphyroblastic phases can have 14 to 18% andalusite and 10 to 15% staurotide (Moukhsil, 2000).
 Andalusite porphyroblasts are poikilitic with abundant quartz inclusions, small biotite lamellae and some sillimanite crystals.
 These porphyroblasts are rimmed with biotite and sit in a fine-grained matrix of quartz, plagioclase and biotite crystals.
 Sillimanite occurs in clusters of long fibres with biotite or in isolated nodules, ovoids, consisting of fine needle imbrication (Franconi, 1983).
 Staurotide porphyroblasts have a sieve texture and occur as euhedral crystals, stretched anhedral masses or large crystals with cruciform twinning (Eakins et al., 1968; Franconi, 1978).
-Cordierite forms pinitized anhedral masses (Franconi, 1978).
+Cordierite forms anhedral masses generally pinitized (Franconi, 1978).
 Garnet occurs as euhedral crystals or as pink poikiloblastic porphyroblasts (Eakins et al., 1968; Franconi, 1983).
 Accessory minerals are opaque minerals, epidote, muscovite, graphite, apatite, tourmaline, chlorite and pyrite (Eakins et al., 1968; Franconi, 1983; Moukhsil, 2000).

-Orthopyroxene is observed in thin sections, especially in the southern portion of sheet 33D01, in paragneiss of the Auclair Formation (Moukhsil and Legault, 2002).
 In the Village Lakes area, a few biotite paragneiss enclaves also show orthopyroxene.
-These rocks may have been removed from the Laguiche basin during intrusion of the Village Batholith (Moukhsil and Doucet, 1999).
+These rocks may have been removed from the Laguiche basin during the emplacement of the Village Batholith (Moukhsil and Doucet, 1999).

-This unit consists of a few horizons of andesite, rhyolite, rhyodacite and intermediate to felsic lapilli and block tuff (Moukhsil and Doucet, 1999; Moukhsil, 2000).
-Lapilli tuffs form metre-thick horizons that are dark grey in altered patina.
-They are fine grained, locally porphyritic and contain anhedral plagioclase phenocrystals (5-7%, 1-3 mm in diameter).
-Tuffs also contain up to 50% of small grains of sericitized plagioclase in the matrix (Moukhsil and Doucet, 1999; Moukhsil, 2000; Moukhsil et al., 2001).
+This unit consists of a few layers of andesite, rhyolite, rhyodacite and intermediate to felsic lapilli and block tuffs (Moukhsil and Doucet, 1999; Moukhsil, 2000).
+Lapilli tuffs form metre-thick layers with a dark grey alteration patina.
+They are fine grained, locally porphyritic and contain anhedral plagioclase phenocrysts (5-7%, 1-3 mm in diameter).
+Tuffs also contain up to 50% of small grains of sericitized plagioclase in the matrix (Moukhsil and Doucet, 1999).
 In thin section, the main minerals observed are quartz (35%), biotite (5%) and actinolite (8%).
 Quartz is polygonal.
 Brown biotite is anhedral and moderately to highly chloritized.
 Actinolite occurs as coarse subhedral to anhedral poikilitic grains.
 Accessory minerals are epidote (1%) and small angular grains of opaque minerals (1%).
 Tuffs are deformed and the schistosity is highlighted by the alignment of biotite and actinolite (Moukhsil and Doucet, 1999).

 This unit consists of garnet-rich polymictic conglomerate composed of >90% pebbles and <10% highly chloritized matrix.
 Fragments are very stretched and include different lithologies: quartzite and/or rhyolite, basalt and amphibolite, tonalite to granodiorite, and biotite paragneiss.
 Quartzite and/or rhyolite fragments are up to 20 cm in diameter and form up to 20% of the rock.
 Basalt and amphibolite fragments (2-15 cm in diameter) are highly deformed and account for 15% of the rock.
 Tonalitic to granodioritic fragments are 10 to 25 cm in diameter and form 40% of the rock.
 They could come from one or more synvolcanic plutons.
 Biotite paragneiss fragments are 2 to 4 cm in diameter and form 25% of the rock.
 Some channel sedimentary structures are recognized.
 However, the intensity of deformation precludes establishing polarity (Moukhsil and Doucet, 1999).